DominikN/docs_new/docs/manuals/rosbot-manual.md

 ## Software ##

 Software for ROSbot can be divided into 2 parts:
- * A firmware that works on the real-time controller (CORE2) and can be developed and uploaded from [Husarion Cloud](https://cloud.husarion.com/) with WebIDE.
-It can also be developed offline using [Visual Studio Code IDE](/tutorials/other-tutorials/offline-development-tools).
+ * A [low-level firmware](https://github.com/husarion/rosbot-firmware-new) that works on the real-time controller (CORE2).
+It can be developed using [Visual Studio Code IDE](/tutorials/mbed-tutorials/using-core2-with-mbed-os/).
- * OS based on Ubuntu 16.04, which runs on the SBC (ASUS Tinker Board) and contains all components needed to start working with ROS immediately.
+ * OS based on Ubuntu 16.04, which runs on the SBC (ASUS Tinker Board or UpBoard) and contains all components needed to start working with ROS immediately.
 The microSD card with OS is included with each ROSbot.
 The OS has been modified to make the file system insensitive to sudden power cuts.

  ### System reinstallation ###